watsonwork/watsonwork-helloworld/README.md

 Navigate to the **Apps** tab for that space and add the **Sender** app to it.

-You're now ready to use the sample app to send a message to a space!
+You're now ready to use the sample app to send a message!

 Back in the terminal window, do the following:
 ```sh
 node lib/app "Examples" "Hello *there*"
 ```

-The Sender app will send "Hello *there*" to the **Examples** space.
+The Sender app will send "Hello *there*" to the conversation in the **Examples** space.
 You should now see a new message in that space.

 Layout
 ---